LKNSI/hostel/README.md

     * List
     * Read
     * Create // Standard JSON Object (Stringification not required).
-    * Parse // Pass HCL/HCL2 stringified.
+    * Parse // Pass HCL/HCL2 file from fs.readFileSync(), then convert Buffer to string.
+Do not Stringify.
     * Update
     * Stop
     * Revert